 When the Ground Control point is located press the Add Control Point to Image... button and click the Ground Control location on the input image preview.
 The mouse wheel may also be used to zoom in and out on the preview image, or clicked and dragged to pan the Image.

-If the location is incorrect, click the dot on the image to select it.
+If the point location is incorrect, click the dot on the image to select it.
 Then drag to move the control point, or press the delete key to remove it.

 Complete this process for each of the input images.
 Then add at least two more Ground Control Points, and locate them in each of the images.